Form 101 - Instructions

 Use the guidelines outlined in the NSERC On-line Presentation and Attachment Standards to provide the requested information in a document to be attached to the application.

 Using the headings below and in a maximum of 10 single-sided pages (this page limit does not include references), describe your proposal.
-Contact NSERC staff if you feel additional pages are needed to describe what is being proposed.
+For large and complex projects, contact NSERC staff if you feel additional pages are needed to appropriately describe what is being proposed.

 Refer to the DND/NSERC Research Partnership Program description in the Program Guide for Professors for a list of criteria that will be considered by reviewers when evaluating the applications.